busterbenson/public/Codex.md

 - Making and maintaining this document is useful and fun.
 And increasingly rewarding over time.

 ### Type 2: Perceptions
 How reality seems to be.
-2A is about how my mind and senses seem to work, 2B is about my take on spirituality, and 2C is about how I think the external world can be best explained based on the information I have.
+2A is about cognitive biases, 2B is about how my mind and senses seem to work, 2C is about my take on spirituality, and 2D is about how I think the external world can be best explained based on the information I have.

+#### 2A Perceptions: Cognitive biases
+A summary of the ways that I believe my mind distorts what it sees.

+- All of my sensing and thinking and behavior is subject to biases.
+Knowing that this is true doesn't stop it from being true.
+- Misjudgment due to biases isn't correlated with intelligence.
+- I filter out most information about the world before I even have a chance to notice it.
+- Information I do notice tends to be stuff that I've recently thought about or need for a current situation, repeatedly thought about, or is reassuring or confirming in some way.
+- I fill in the gaps when presented with bits of information (confabulate), so that it makes sense within my existing lattic of mental models.
+- I act on information in a way designed to favor the status quo, defer risk to another party, prevent loss, or perserve optionality

-#### 2A Perceptions: Senses
+#### 2B Perceptions: Senses
-Personal mental and physical abilities, constraints, and biases.
+Personal mental and physical abilities, and constraints.

 - Perception/sensation is the awareness of things changing.
 We can't perceive or sense things that aren't changing.
 - Free will is mostly an illusion, but a nice one to keep because it is highly practical.
+- The rational brain is a good tool for understanding but it is not the only tool.
+Intuition, heart, soul, spirit, senses, body: all of these are also good.
 - We are all building an incomplete model of the universe in our heads and usually operate under the assumption that this model is the real universe (again, it's practical).
 - Our mental model of the universe evolved so we could better predict and act on long-term threats and opportunities.
 - The best way for our brains to model predictions is to create stories.